Chapter 1:

 Thus, I understood that, for Rio, the act of doing nothing was all but a grave sin.

 “You know… I can’t even begin to comprehend the very essence of the idea behind doing nothing.
 That is, unless you’re dead.
 Or unborn.
-Let’s take you, for example: you’re breathing, buying a new manga, and you chose to get out of bed and walk here on your own two legs.
+Let’s take you, for example: you’re breathing, buying a new manga, and you chose to get out of bed and walk here with your own two legs.
 You even got me to have ice cream with you.
 I’ll be offended if you say that, to you, ‘having ice cream with Rio’ and ‘nothing’ are synonyms.”, she explained.

 “Yeah… It’s the latter, Dee”, I confessed, shortening her nickname even more.
 Would that make it a nicknick?